ellamarrero/bigdata8/HW3-Marrero.md

     ## There are 50 possible subsets of the variables in our data

+### Lamdas

-Model 3: Find the *λ* that minimizes OOS deviance (hint: see `cv.glmnet` help page) and the deviance at that *λ* (no need to report either).
+From this model, we will now find the *λ* that minimizes OOS deviance (hint: see `cv.glmnet` help page) and the deviance at that *λ* (no need to report either).
 What is the number of non-zero coefficients with that *λ*<sub>*m**i**n*</sub>?

 ``` r